One-Nexus/Synergy/README.md

 }
 ```

-If you then try to add the class **header-wrapper**, the header component's core styles would also be applied to this class, as the component is looking for any class that begins with "header-".
+If you then try to add the class **header-wrapper** anywhere, the header component's core styles would also be applied to this class, as the component is looking for any class that contains "header-".

 ## Changelog